Dean of the College

 Senior Associate Dean, Global Engagement; Executive Director, Northeastern University Global

-Dr. Patrick F. Plunkett is the senior associate dean for global engagement and the executive director of Northeastern University (NU) Global.
-Dr. Plunkett is responsible for advocating and coordinating international programs, advising the dean on international issues, and providing administrative oversight of the University’s international affiliations and contracts.
+Dr. Patrick F. Plunkett serves as senior associate dean for global engagement and executive director of Northeastern University (NU) Global, advocating and coordinating international programs, advising the dean on international issues, and providing administrative oversight of the University’s international affiliations and contracts.